zauberware/rails-devise-graphql/README.md

 This app has the default language `en` and already set a secondary language `de`.
 We included the [rails-i18n](https://github.com/svenfuchs/rails-i18n) to support other languages out of the box.
 Add more languages under `config/initializers/locale.rb`.

 #### Setting locale
 To switch locale just append `?locale=de` at the end of your url.
+If no `locale` param was set it uses browser default language (request env `HTTP_ACCEPT_LANGUAGE`).
+If this is unknown it takes the default language of the rails app.

 #### Devise
 For devise we use [devise-i18n](https://github.com/tigrish/devise-i18n) to support other languages.